tiagoCuervo/JapaNet/README.md

 ## model.py

 Script containing the detection and classification models used in `main.py`.
 At the moment, detection is performed using the CenterNet[3] model only.
-For classification, users can use the `--classifierName` flag to choose one of the currently supported models: ConvNetBaseline (custom default), ResNet18[4] or MobileNetV3 Large[5].
+For classification, users can use the `--classifierName` flag to choose one of the currently supported models: ConvNetBaseline (custom default), ResNet(18 or 34)[4] or MobileNetV3 Large[5].

 ## main.py